elzbth-exe/docs/docs/start/underlay.en.md

 ## Known Issues

-### When the physical network is enabled with hairpin, Pod network is abnormal
+### When the physical network is enabled with hairpin, the Pod network's behavior is abnormal

 When physical networks enable hairpin or similar behaviors, problems such as gateway check failure when creating Pods and abnormal network communication of Pods may occur.
 This is because the default MAC learning function of OVS bridge does not support this kind of network environment.